Teaching and advising

 Teaching

-I have been responsible for teaching a number of courses at NTNU, many co-taught with colleagues:
+I have been responsible for teaching a number of courses at NTNU, many co-taught with colleagues, including but not limited to:

 Advising